A popular Southern Vietnamese dish with a modern twist. It's quick and easy to make, and equally nutritious and full of umami flavors.

 - 1 bird-eyed Thai chili

-- Cut the eggplant in half, score each half in a criss-cross pattern.
+- Cut each eggplant in half, and score each half in a criss-cross pattern.

-- Grill the eggplant on a pan/ griller for about 10-15 minutes, flipping halfway.
+- Grill the eggplant on a pan/ griller for about 10-15 minutes on each side.
 Remove from heat when both sides are charred and the eggplant becomes softened.

 - Finely dice the green onions, chili and garlic.

-- Make the hot oil by heating up 2 tbsp oil in the microwave for 10-15 seconds or on a pan/pot.
+- To make the Scallion Oil: Make the hot oil by heating up 2 tbsp oil in the microwave for 10-15 seconds or on a pan/pot.
 Pan/pot technique: the oil is ready when you put one chopstick in it and the oil sizzles.

-- In a bowl, add the green onions pieces, then gradually pour in the hot oil.
+- In a bowl, add the scallion slices, then gradually pour in the hot oil.
+Combine together

-- Make the nuoc mam cham (Vietnamese fish sauce mix) by combining vegan fish sauce, sugar, vinegar, lime juice, minced garlic and chilli in a bowl.
+- Make the nuoc mam cham (Vietnamese fish sauce mix) by combining vegan fish sauce, sugar, vinegar, lime juice, warm water, minced garlic and chilli in a bowl.
 Mix well until the sugar dissolves.

 - On a plate, add in the grilled eggplant, then drizzle on top the scallion oil and fish sauce mix.
 Sprinkle with the optional sesame seeds and chopped peanuts!